timdoubleg/crypto-index-bot/README.md

     1)  ```y``` will disregard the smaller coins allocation and rebalance the portfolio based on the coins that are buyable.
 (Please note that in that case your portfolio will not reflect the ten biggest cryptocurrencies and will disregard the smaller ones)

-    2)  ```n``` The code will not place the orders so that you can import additional funds in order to have enough assets to enable your portfolio to reflect the top 10 cryptocurrencies' allocation.
+    2)  ```n``` will not place the orders so that you can import additional funds in order to have enough assets to enable your portfolio to reflect the top 10 cryptocurrencies' allocation.

 ## Assumption:
 The code assumes that you already have some cryptocurrencies on your binance account.